-So you have been looking through the listings of Toronto condos for sale, and you think you may have narrowed things down to a style, price range, and neighbourhood you feel comfortable with.
+So you have been looking through the listings for sale, and you think you may have narrowed things down to a style, price range, and neighbourhood you feel comfortable with.
 You're almost ready to start making offers, but wait.
 Do you really know all that you need to when it comes to buying a home, and specifically a condo, for the first time?
 Here are a few different things you need to think about before you buy.

 The interest rate on your mortgage

 Obviously, different condo units are priced differently.
 However, how much you REALLY pay will be almost entirely based on the interest rate on your mortgage, and the length of a term.
 A lot of first time buyers are shocked to learn that over the amortization period on a home can end up costing double, or more, of what the listing price actually was.

 Now, in a lot of cases you are not going to be able to avoid average interest rates.
 However, keep in mind that this is a very high loan you are taking out.
 Even a half a percentage point can mean saving, or spending, thousands of extra dollars over the payout period.
 Many realtors have ways of finding their clients the best interest deals possible, through private lenders for mortgages and so on.

 In fact, you will find that some brokerages team up with mortgage lenders in order to offer their clients a one two punch, taking care of both the house search and the lending.
 The Sutton members program is one example of such a partnership, where a real estate brokerage has partnered with a lender to offer their clients some of the most competitive rates possible.